-1. If Requesti \leq Needi, go to step 2.
-Otherwise, raise an error condition, since the process has exceeded its maximum claim.

-2. If Requesti \leq Available, go to step 3.
-Otherwise, Pi must wait, since the resources are not available.

-3. Have the system pretend to have allocated the requested resources to process Pi by modifying the state as follows:
+- 1. If $Requesti \leq Needi$ , go to step 2.
+Otherwise, raise an error condition, since the process has exceeded its maximum claim. - 2.
+If $Requesti \le Available$ , go to step 3.
+Otherwise, Pi must wait, since the resources are not available. - 3.
+Have the system pretend to have allocated the requested resources to process Pi by modifying the state as follows:

-'''

-Available = Available-Requesti;
+Available = Available - Requesti;

-'''